Dimitri Tiomkin: Early life and education

-Life in the United States
+Career

-In 1925 the duo received an offer from the New York theatrical producer Morris Gest and emigrated to the United States.
+In 1925, the duo received an offer from the New York theatrical producer Morris Gest and emigrated to the United States.
 They performed together on the Keith/Albee and Orpheum vaudeville circuits, in which they accompanied a ballet troupe run by the Austrian ballerina Albertina Rasch.
 Tiomkin and Rasch's professional relationship evolved into a personal one, and they married in 1927.

 While in New York, Tiomkin gave a recital at Carnegie Hall that featured contemporary music by Maurice Ravel, Alexander Scriabin, Francis Poulenc, and Alexandre Tansman.
 He and his new wife went on tour to Paris in 1928, where he played the European premiere of American George Gershwin's Concerto in F at the Paris Opera, with Gershwin in the audience.

 After the stock market crash in October 1929 reduced work opportunities in New York, Tiomkin and his wife moved to Hollywood, where she was hired to supervise dance numbers in MGM film musicals.
 He worked on some minor films, some without being credited under his own name.
 His first significant film score project was for Paramount's Alice in Wonderland (1933).
 Although Tiomkin worked on some smaller film projects, his goal was to become a concert pianist.
-In 1937 he broke his arm, injuring it so much that he ended that possible career.
+In 1937, he broke his arm, injuring it so much that he ended that possible career.
 He began to focus on work as a film music composer.